English

 At Ashcott Primary School, English and the teaching of English is the foundation of our curriculum.
 Our main aim is to ensure that every child becomes a reader, a writer and a confident speaker by the time they leave us.

-Intent and implementation
+Intent and Implementation

 Reading

-Each class fosters a love of reading by having designated reading areas, displays about favourite authors/books; children across the school are encouraged to visit our school library and to use our junior librarian system to choose books to read in school and at home.
-The children are also given the experiences of sharing a range of different texts within class and will hear these read to them by adult as well as themselves and also their peers (where appropriate).
+Each class fosters a love of reading by having designated reading areas, displays about favourite authors/books and class discussions where children recommend books to each other.
+Children across the school are encouraged to visit our school library and to use our junior librarian system to choose books to read in school and at home.
+Right from Reception children are exposed to a variety of class books, which have a focus on patterned language, rich vocabulary and interesting content.

-In addition to independent reading, children also have 1:1 reading sessions with staff members, as well as all children have the opportunity to work in small groups with a member of staff to participate in Guided Reading.
+Children have 1:1 reading sessions with staff members, as well as small group and whole class reading sessions.
 This provides pupils with further opportunities to explore challenging texts, discussing their themes to deepen their understanding.
-Children are not only learning comprehension skills but also independence, a love of wider reading and exposure to rich vocabulary, which is absolute key in all sessions for all learners.
+Children are not only learning comprehension skills but also independence, a love

 Poetry

-Speaking & Listening
+Oracy, Speaking & Listening

 Writing